How to give up as executor.

 What happens once I have given up my position as executor?

 If the Will included other executors they can generally apply for probate.
-However, if there were no others, or they have renounced too, then someone must apply to court to be appointed as administrator.
+However, if there were no others, or they have renounced too, then someone must apply to the Court to be appointed as administrator.